Case Details

 Summary

-This Court of Appeal decision concerns the proper legal and procedural requirements for obtaining a production order under s 22 of the Mutual Assistance in Criminal Matters Act (MACMA).
-The Attorney-General appealed against a High Court judge’s dismissal of an ex parte application seeking an order that a bank produce complete bank records relating to a customer’s account, for an authorised officer to take away for use in a foreign criminal matter.
+This Court of Appeal decision concerns the proper procedure and evidential requirements for obtaining a production order under s 22 of the Mutual Assistance in Criminal Matters Act (Cap 190A, 2001 Rev Ed) (“MACMA”).
+The Attorney-General (“AG”), acting ex parte, sought an order requiring a bank to produce and make available the complete bank records relating to a customer’s account to an authorised officer, for the purposes of a criminal matter in a foreign state (“the Requesting State”).
+The High Court judge dismissed the AG’s application, and the AG appealed.

 What Were the Facts of This Case?